yossi2le/mbed-os/docs/design-documents/features/storage/Configuration/CONFIGURATION.md

         "rbp_number_of_entries": {
             "help": "If not defined default is 64", "value": "64"
         },
+        "internal_base_address": {
+            "help": "If not defined the default is the first sector after the application code ends.", "value": "NULL"
+        },
         "filesystem": {
             "help": "Options are default, FAT or LITTLE.
 If not specified default filesystem will be used",